Jump Start Service Atlanta, Georgia

 - When it starts, disconnect the cables in reverse order and let the problem car run for at least 20 minutes to allow the battery to recharge before shutting it off.

-If it doesn’t start, there is another problem to be addressed.
+If it doesn’t start, there is another problem that needs to be addressed.
 For instance, you may have bad battery cables.
-Give us a call at All Georgia Towing, and we’ll give you a helping hand.
+If that is the case and you need your truck, car, or vintage vehicle transported to a repair garage, give us a call at All Georgia Towing, and we’ll give you a helping hand.